NehaP0/Masai-Practise-and-Class/NEM 111/Sprint 3/day 1/readme.md

 Model
 const UserModel = mongoose.model("user", userSchema)
-takes collection name and schema name user is the collection name in which I will put my document userSchema is the schema with help of which I am creating the model
+takes collection name and schema name
+"user" is the collection name in which I will put my document "userSchema" is the schema with help of which I am creating the model

-Now give database name in line number 7 if I run the file, and in shell I do show dbs, I'll not see my data base coz I haven;t yet put any document in collection so write line number 15
+Now give database name in line number 7 after /  i.e. learningMongoose if I run the file, and in shell I do show dbs, I'll not see my "learningMongoose" db coz I haven;t yet put any document in collection so write line number 15
 Always use the word await at line no 15

+Database - learningMongoose  we declare it in url i.e line num 7 Collection - user            we declare it in model i.e line num 3

 in shell now you can check
-you'll see that the collection name has become "users" and not "user" Mongodb will automatically do it, coz collection has various documents Youl'll also see "__v: 0" --- this is the version key Version key is created by mongoose
+you'll see that the collection name has become "users" and not "user" Mongodb will automatically do it, coz collection has various documents

+You'll also see "__v: 0"
+this is the version key
+Version key is created by mongoose
-It will keep the track of inter nal revision of document i.e how many times I have changed or updated the document When I update the document later, the "__v" will increment by 1 If I don;t want it, so in schema I write {versionKey: false}
+It will keep to track of number of internal revisions of document i.e how many times I have changed or updated that particular document When I update the document later, the "__v" will increment by 1 If I don;t want the version key, so in schema I write {versionKey: false}

 In line no. 15, I am not able to do insertOne
-Because mongoose have a different method to insertOne document
+Because mongoose have a different method if I want to insert only One document

 Observe that "UserModel" has capital "U"
 We know taht such naming convention is followed for Contructor functions So my UserModel is actually a constructor function.
-Hence if I wanty to insert one docuemnt, I'll make use of my UserModel constructor using new keyword as in line num 9 and then do await user.save()
+Hence if I want to insert one docuemnt, I'll make use of my UserModel constructor using new keyword as in line num 9 and then do await user.save()

 ## INTERVIEW QUEST:

-How am I able to userModel in line number 15, as I have declared it at line num 36?
+How am I able to use userModel in line number 15, as I have declared it at line num 36, i.e I am using it before declaring it.
+How?
-Ans- I have accessed useModel inside Main function.
+Ans- I have accessed userModel inside Main function.
 My main function is asynchronous in nature
-So before line number 15, Line num 36 will be executed.
+So before line number 15, Line num 36 will get executed. i.e userModel declaration is happening first, then I am using it.

 --------------------------------------------------
 ## Validation:

  ## require

-I have written
+I have written in my Schema
     name : {type: String, require:true}

-So during adding data, if I miss adding the name, it will not get added .
+So during adding a document, if I miss adding the name, document will not get added, coz name is a required key.

+Even
-Even name : ""
+    name : ""

 also will not work, because empty string is a falsy value.